jruby/jruby-rack/README.md

 JRuby-Rack sets up a delegate logger for Rails that sends logging output to `javax.servlet.ServletContext#log` by default.
-If you wish to use a different logging system, set the `jruby.rack.logging` context parameter as follows:
+If you wish to use a different logging system, configure `jruby.rack.logging` as
+follows:

 - `servlet_context` (default): Sends log messages to the servlet context.